VR-25/acc/README.md

 // Default: mi_thermald
 //
 // [Some] thermal management processes interfere with charging control.
-// This variable controls which of these get temporarily suspended after pausing charging.
+// This variable controls which of these get temporarily suspended after pausing charging (comma-separated list).
-// As a safety measure, if the string does not contain "thermal", the value is ignored.
+// As a safety measure, if the string does not contain the word "thermal", the value is ignored.
+// That word alone matches all thermal management processes.

 #/DC#
 ```